-Spencer BezaireChef and Oyster Director
+Spencer BezaireChef, Oyster Director and Co-Owner

 A native of Los Angeles, Spencer Bezaire grew up in Altadena, CA. from German, French and Japanese decent.
 He discovered his interest for cooking at a young age watching his Japanese grandmother cook and from his mother’s love of gardening seasonal produce.
 Shortly after high school Spencer attended Le Cordon Bleu in Pasadena, while there he interned at the long-standing brasserie, Café Stella in Silver Lake.
 Upon graduating in 2008 he quickly worked his way up to become the Executive Chef at Café Stella where he formed close relationships with farmers and brought a fresh seasonal French menu to the table.

-3 years later he had taught himself as much classic French cuisine as he could and left to work at Heirloom LA to make their in house sausage and cured meats as well as cater events.
+Three years later he had taught himself as much classic French cuisine as he could and left to work at Heirloom LA to make their in house sausage and cured meats as well as cater events.
 A few months later he left catering to return to his passion for cooking in a restaurant.